DerGuru/The-Resonant/Chapters/P2-13 - False Trail.md

 The door opened on a room composed for an audience that hadn’t arrived.

-Carpet prints, yes—two sets of footfalls, then a careful brooming to blur them.
+Carpet prints, yes - two sets of footfalls, then a careful brooming to blur them.
 Dust that was evenly wrong, as if a chore had been done by someone who only knew dust from photographs.
 A single cabinet against the far wall, old wood, its face carved with a shallow spiral that refused to be just decoration.

 The windows were taped in a neat lattice.
 A plastic drop cloth lay folded in the corner, the fold line set with the precision of someone who ironed excuses.